Monarchism in Bavaria after 1918: Monarchist organisations

-A number of monarchist organisation were formed after the monarchy was abolished.
+A number of monarchist organisations were formed after the monarchy was abolished.

 The Bayerische Königspartei (Bavarian Royal Party) was formed in November 1919.
 It had the declared aim of restoring the monarchy and the safeguarding of the Bavarian identity, fearing a reduction of Bavaria to a Prussian province.
 The party did not have the support of the royal family who avoided any association and did not take part in any elections, instead concentrating on trying to force a referendum on the form of government in Bavaria.
 When it became known that high-ranking members of the party had had contacts to separatists of the Rhenish Republic and to France, it lost most of its members and was dissolved in 1926, with most members joining the Bayerischer Heimat- und Königsbund "In Treue fest".

 The Bayerischer Heimat- und Königsbund "In Treue fest" (Bavarian Homeland and Royal Federation "Firm in Fidelity") was formed in 1921.
 Its motto, "In Treue fest", was the motto of the Bavarian Army and the Bavarian order of St. Hubertus.

 This organisation, too, was not supported by the crown prince, who felt that the Bavarian monarchy should not be associated with a political party or organisation.
 By 1932, it had a membership of 70,000 and was organised statewide, held special royal days and operated a social service and a youth organisation.
 With the rise of the Nazis to power, the federation was outlawed and its leading members arrested.
 Resistance movements by former members were destroyed by the Gestapo between 1935 and 1939 and its leader, Adolf Freiherr von Harnier, died the day after being liberated by US forces through the effects of his incarceration in Straubing.

 Adolf Hitler's 1923 "Beer Hall Putsch" in Munich had the restoration of the monarchy as its pretext.
 However, it was carried out without the crown prince's knowledge and support, and collapsed.
 Rupprecht again did not want to take the crown by illegal means and thereby assured himself of Hitler's lasting enmity.
 Adolf Hitler made it clear at the time (and at his trial) that he believed in a Republic (in the strict sense of a land ruled by the people) and opposed the idea of a monarchy.
 "Monarchism", in a Bavarian context, was not the belief that a King should have direct power, but rather the belief that a monarch should be part of a traditional constitutional system of checks and balances, the very thing that Adolf Hitler both opposed and passionately hated.